cosmologicon/pyjam/reflections/README.txt

 There are 8 quick stages, with the last one being very optional.
 Expect 5-10 minutes of gameplay.
 If you get stuck at any point, hold Shift for a tip, and skip any stage you don't want to play.

+The game uses a lot of unoptimized draw calls to implement the reflections.
+You may have performance issues especially in the later levels.
+Pressing F10 to reduce the resolution may help.
+The game should be playable even down to 5fps or so, but feel free to skip any levels you don't want to play.

 Controls
 --------